LAUREN BOILINI

 -

-In addition, she currently teaches studio art and art history at The Evergreen State College.
-Collaborations with a number of different artists in her close-knit community have been vital to the development of her work and she looks forward to future opportunities to expand that practice.
-Lauren is also a marathon open water swimmer and with her immediate family close by, she loves to call Seattle home.
+In addition, Boilini teaches at The Evergreen State College.
+Lauren is a marathon open water swimmer and with her immediate family close by, she loves to call Seattle home.

 -